emlid/navio2-docs/docs/Navio-APM/hardware-setup-navio-plus.md

 Ports in progress, but not complete:

 * Odroid-C1 (GPS and RCInput currently not working)
+* Raspberry Pi Zero (Electrically compatible, but has not been tested yet)

 It is completely safe to use Navio+ with all boards stated above.